conan-io/docs/ci_tutorial/packages_pipeline/multi_configuration.rst

 follow, but in real case these configurations will be more like Windows, Linux, OSX, building for different architectures, cross building, etc.

-Let's begin cleaning our cache and initializing only the ``develop`` repo:
+Let's begin cleaning our cache:

 .. code-block:: bash

     $ conan remove "*" -c  # Make sure no packages from last run
-    $ conan remote remove "*"  # Make sure no other remotes defined
-    # Add develop repo, you might need to adjust this URL
-    $ conan remote add develop http://localhost:8081/artifactory/api/conan/develop

 We will create the packages for the 2 configurations sequentially in our computer, but note these will typically run in different computers, so it is typical for CI systems to launch the builds of different configurations in parallel.